Eudoxia Streshneva

 Eudoxia Streshneva (Евдоки́я Лукья́новна Стре́шнева; 1608 – 18 August 1645) was the Tsaritsa of Russia as the second spouse of Tsar Michael of Russia.

 Life

-Eudoxia Streshneva was a daughter of the noble Lukyan Stepanovich Streshnev (d.
-1630) from Mozhaysk and Anna Konstantinovna Volkonskaya.
+Eudoxia Streshneva was a daughter of Lukyan Stepanovich Streshnev (d.
+1630) from Meshchovsk and his wife, Anna Konstantinovna Volkonskaya.
+Her family belonged to an old Russian nobility of Polish descent from the Principality of Polotsk.
 Her mother died shortly after birth, and her father left home to serve in the military.
 She was thus regarded almost an orphan and was raised by a rich relative who belonged to the circle of the tsar's court in Moscow.
+She was distantly related to Tikhon Nikitich Streshnev a Russian boyar and statesman during the reign of Peter I of Russia, one of the first members of the Governing Senate and the first governor of Moscow, after the post was reformed by Peter.

 Marriage

 Eudoxia Streshneva was among those daughters of the nobility summoned to appear in the bride-show at court, when the tsar was to select his new tsaritsa, after his first spouse had died.
 Tsar Michael did not like any of those selected for him to choose from, but was pressed by his parents to make a choice.
 He eventually chose Eudoxia because of her beauty, polite behavior and mild disposition.

 The parents of the tsar were reportedly displeased with his choice.
 His mother, Xenia Shestova, claimed that Streshneva was not of an important enough family, and that he risked angering all the most high ranked noble families by choosing a bride from a family of a lower rank than them.

 However, the tsar refused to change his mind.
 He did not only refer to his feelings, but also to his Christian duty to help a girl who would otherwise be forced to leave court and anger her family.
 She was described as a modest and virtuous girl, dominated by her proud relatives, who sometimes brought her to tears but still did not complain.
 Reportedly, the tsar was moved by her situation and felt sorry for her.

 The wedding was conducted on 5 February 1626.
 As was the custom, Eudoxia was given the title of Tsaritsa prior to the wedding, but only three days before the wedding, which was a much shorter time period than usual.
 Her parents-in-law both participated in the ceremony.
 They wished to change her name to Anastasia from the tsaritsa of tsar Ivan, but she successfully refused.
 After the wedding, she was given several lands, and a substantial fortune of her own.